neocliff/my-make-things/README.md

 difference is these functions are in object files stored in an archive (a library made using the ar command); a table of contents is created from the archive file
+* shared/s_dir_YYMMDD/component.mk - tailors the build system to
+construct an archive containing a single object file with a single function in it; this was an expirement in handling different revisions of the same component

 ## make Targets